Mixon runs for career-high 165 yards, Bengals crush Steelers - WHIZ News

-Mixon, coming off a rugged 123-yard, two-TD performance in a win over Las Vegas last week, pounded away for 117 yards in the first half and helped the Bengals cruise to a third straight win over their AFC North rival after losing 11 straight in the series.
+Mixon, coming off a rugged 123-yard, two-TD performance in a win over Las Vegas last week, pounded away for 117 yards in the first half.

-The Steelers (5-5-1) are winless in their past three games.
-The Bengals (7-4), dominated by Pittsburgh for so many years, have stamped themselves as a legitimate playoff contender.
+“To be honest I feel like I’m starting to reach that point, my prime, like starting to get there,” said Mixon, who was slowed by a foot injury last season.
+“I know what type of speed the defense comes with, I know how to slow the game down myself.
+As much as it comes down to me making plays, that has to do with my teammates.”

-Cincinnati scored on its first four drives, and former Steeler Mike Hilton returned a Ben Roethlisberger pass for a 24-yard touchdown late in the first half to push the Cincinnati lead to 31-3 at the intermission.
+Cincinnati scored on its first four drives, and then Hilton jumped James Washington’s route and ran it back 24 yards for a touchdown with 30 seconds left in the half.

+“It was a big moment, it was an emotional moment,” Bengals coach Zac Taylor said.
+“For Mike to turn around and go the other way with it really kind of catapulted us to what we wanted to do the rest of the day.”

 The Bengals defense kept Roethlisberger from getting any real traction until it was too late.
 He was picked off twice and sacked three times, finishing with 263 yards.
 His 15-yard TD pass to Pat Freiermuth came late in the game.

+“Not a lot to be said,” Roethlisberger said.
+“You get your butt kicked — it happens.
+These things happen.”

-Burrow was 20 for 24 for 190 yards, throwing a 32-yard touchdown pass to Tee Higgins, and scrambling and diving for an 8-yard TD to open the scoring in the first quarter for the Bengals.
+Burrow was 20 for 24 for 190 yards, throwing a 32-yard touchdown pass to Tee Higgins, and dived for an 8-yard TD to open the scoring in the first quarter for the Bengals.

 Higgins had six catches for 114 yards and a TD.